Sad Wings of Destiny: Release

-Sad Wings of Destiny was released 23 March 1976, and four days earlier "The Ripper" appeared as a single backed with "Island of Domination".
+Sad Wings of Destiny was released 26 March 1976, and seven days earlier "The Ripper" appeared as a single backed with "Island of Domination".

 The album was initially published and distributed by Janus Records in the United States.

 The album had the A-side and B-side reversed, so that "Prelude" opens the second side and "Victim of Changes" the first, while the sleeve has "Prelude" opening the first side.

 The album had little commercial success at first and had difficulty getting noticed due to critical competition from the rise of punk rock.
 The band supported the album with a headlining tour of the UK from 6 April to 20 June 1976.